GoogleCloudPlatform/cluster-health-scanner/README.md

   this is either set to `"true"` or `"false"`.
 If set to `"false"`, if a health check fails on a node or nodes it will taint the respective node/nodes.
 - `health_checks.HC_NAME.env.SLEEP_TIME_MINUTES`:
-  this is set to an integers and essentially works as a timeout for the health check.
-It specifies how long the health check has to complete before being canceled, and if the health check is canceled the test result will not be updated.
+  this is set to integer value and acts as a timeout for the health check, specifying the maximum time allowed for completion.
+If a health check exceeds this time, it is canceled, and the test result is not updated.
 - `health_checks.HC_NAME.env.YAML_FILE`:
-  this specifies which YAML file is used by the Health Runner in launching the health check.
-This YAML file should already be present in the Health Runner container (via the Docker image).
+  this specifies the YAML file used by the Health Runner to launch the health check.
+This YAML file must be present in the Health Runner container (via the Docker image).

 ###### NCCL Health Check Settings

 - `health_checks.HC_NAME.env.YAML_FILE`:
-  must be set to either `"a3plus/nccl_healthcheck.yaml"` or `"a3/nccl_healthcheck.yaml"` depending on the nodes' accelerator type.
+  must be set to either `"a3plus/nccl_healthcheck.yaml"` or `"a3/nccl_healthcheck.yaml"`, depending on the nodes' accelerator type.

 ###### GPU Health Check Settings